Stable Andrews-Curtis Conjecture via Fake Surfaces and Zeeman Conjecture: Reducing the Complexity of a Fake Surface

+We begin by proving a lemma consisting of conditions under which a fake surface can be reduced in complexity.

-\begin{mylem} A fake surface $F$ can be 3-deformed to another fake surface of lower complexity if $F$ satisfies one of the following: \begin{itemize} \item[1)] $F$ contains an embedded disk with no more than three vertices and the trivial $T$-bundle. \item[2)] $F$ contains an embedded disk with no more than two vertices and the non-trivial T-bundle. \item[3)] $F$ contains two embedded disks with three vertices and the two disks share exactly one vertex. \item[4)] $F$ contains one embedded disk with 3 vertices and another embedded disk with 3 or 4 vertices, and the two disks share exactly one edge. \item[5)] $F$ contains one embedded disk with 4 vertices and trivial $T$-bundle and another disk with 4 vertices, and either the two disks share exactly two edges which do not intersect each other or the embedded disk intersect the other one in one edge twice.
-If the second disk has the trivial $T$-bundle, then the condition that two edges do not intersect can be removed. \item[6)] $F$ contains one embedded disk with 4 vertices and trivial $T$-bundle, one disk with 4 vertices that intersects the embedded one in two consecutive edges and another disk with 4 or 5 vertices as in Figure \ref{fig:4+4+51},\ref{fig:4+4+52}. \item[7)] $F$ contains one embedded disk with 5 vertices and trivial $T$-bundle and another embedded disk with 4 vertices and trivial $T$-bundle, and the two disks share exactly two edges which do not intersect each other. \item[8)] $F$ contains one embedded disk with 5 vertices and trivial $T$-bundle, three disks with 4 vertices as in Figure \ref{fig:5+4+4+41},\ref{fig:5+4+4+42}.
+\begin{lemma}[Complexity Reduction Lemma] A fake surface $F$ can be 3-deformed to another fake surface of lower complexity if $F$ satisfies one of the following criteria: \begin{itemize} \item[1)] $F$ contains an embedded disk with at most three vertices and a trivial $T$-bundle. \item[2)] $F$ contains an embedded disk with at most two vertices and a nontrivial $T$-bundle. \item[3)] $F$ contains two embedded disks with three vertices that share exactly one vertex. \item[4)] $F$ contains one embedded disk with 3 vertices and another embedded disk with 3 or 4 vertices, and the two embedded disks share exactly one edge. \item[5)] $F$ contains an embedded disk with 4 vertices and trivial $T$-bundle and another disk with 4 vertices, and either the two disks share exactly two non-adjacent edges or the embedded disk intersects the other disk in one edge twice.
+If the second disk has a trivial $T$-bundle, then the condition that two edges are non-adjacent can be removed. \item[6)] $F$ contains an embedded disk with 4 vertices and trivial $T$-bundle, another disk with 4 vertices that intersects the embedded disk in two consecutive edges, and another disk with 4 or 5 vertices as in Figures~\ref{fig:4+4+51} and \ref{fig:4+4+52}. \item[7)] $F$ contains an embedded disk with 5 vertices and trivial $T$-bundle and another embedded disk with 4 vertices and trivial $T$-bundle, and the two disks share exactly two non-adjacent edges. \item[8)] $F$ contains an embedded disk with 5 vertices and trivial $T$-bundle and three disks with 4 vertices as in either Figures~\ref{fig:5+4+4+41} or \ref{fig:5+4+4+42}.

 \end{itemize}